 If Kodar’s acting range extended beyond “statuesque and mysterious” we’ll never know.
 This is the only way Welles filmed her both here and in F for Fake.

-The closing scene where Kodar is especially poignant.
+The closing scene with Kodar is especially poignant.
 The only partygoer to watch The Other Side of the Wind to its conclusion, the rest long since leaving her alone.
 After yoking her fortunes to a genius who flaunted her body in a film the world would never see.
 We never see Hannaford’s fatal car crash promised in the opening scene.
 Instead there’s Kodor donning her shades, already all alone as she drives back off into obscurity.